-Our mission is to promote the legacy of Henry C. Trost and his family firm Trost & Trost, educate the public about the rich architectural patrimony of our region from pre-colonial times through the twentieth century, and advocate for historic preservation.
+Our mission is to promote the legacy of Trost & Trost and other eminent architectural firms of the American Southwest, educate the public about the rich architectural heritage of our region from prehistoric times through the twentieth century, and advocate for historic preservation and restoration.

 The Trost Society was co-founded in 2013 by Malissa Arras and Mason Sales, who were joined shortly afterwards by Dr. Max Grossman and Marcos Fernandez.
 In the wake of the back-to-back demolitions of two Trost buildings in downtown El Paso, the John T. Muir Building and the Union Bank & Trust Building—both of which were replaced by empty lots—they felt that a new organization was needed in order to increase public awareness of the value and beauty of our historic buildings.
 In fall 2015 Malissa established The Trost Society as a non-profit 501c3 and by early 2016 the Board of Directors was formed, with six initial members: Lane Gaddy, Dr. Max Grossman, Edgar Lopez, Joe Riccillo, Carl Ryan, and Bernie Sargent.
 Other former and current board members include J.P.
 Bryan, Joe Duncan, Margaret Smith, Providencia Velazquez, and Doug Yost.
 Malissa served as the first Executive Director, applying for grants, creating programming, organizing exhibitions, developing membership, keeping the books, managing our social media networks, and recruiting and supervising volunteers.
 She ably guided The Trost Society through its first six years, providing leadership and planning numerous events.
 Bernie Sargent was elected the first Chair of the Board and continues to serve in that capacity, and Paola Martinez is Operational Manager.
 In addition, our organization has a staff of four who assist the Board in implementing our mission.